Tyler-Johnston/Reptile-Tracker/README.md

             "foodItem":"rat"
         }

-## I should be able to list all of the feedings for a reptile
+### I should be able to list all of the feedings for a reptile
--  Url: localhost:8000/feeding/{Insert Reptile Id}
+-  URL: localhost:8000/feeding/{Insert Reptile Id}
 - Type: GET
  - No body

-## I should be able to create a husbandry record for a reptile
+### I should be able to create a husbandry record for a reptile
- - Url: localhost:8000/husbandry/{Insert Reptile Id}
+ - URL: localhost:8000/husbandry/{Insert Reptile Id}
  - Type: POST
  - length, weight, temperature, and humidity should be passed in
  - Body is a json.
 Ex: